Bayern tops Barça 3-0, United loses, Lukaku powers Chelsea

 RONALDO’S RETURN

-Ronaldo struck early in his first Champions League game for United since losing the 2009 final, but American forward Jordan Siebatcheu had the last laugh in a dramatic 2-1 win in Bern.
+Ronaldo struck early in his first Champions League game for United since losing the 2009 final, but American forward Jordan Pefok had the last laugh in a dramatic 2-1 win in Bern.

 Ronaldo didn’t take long to make his mark in his record-equaling 177th appearance in the competition – squeezing his shot under goalkeeper David von Ballmoos in the 13th minute after a brilliant cross from Bruno Fernandes.